inoxlang/inox-vscode/README.md

 </details>

-This extension provides support for the Inox programming language.
+This extension provides support for the Inox programming language and for [Hyperscript](https://hyperscript.org/) code embedded in Inox programs.

 - [Tutorials](#tutorials)
 - Syntax highlighting